 Max’s musical life reflects his interest in the cross-pollination of musical styles.
 Artists has worked with include Steve Reich, Mischa Maisky, Bjork, John Williams, Thomas Adès, Bobby McFerrin, Zakir Hussain, James Thierrée, and many more.
 From folk tunes in the Welsh hills to major festivals across the world, Max leads a dynamic life which embraces classical, improvisation, contemporary, and experimental music.

 As regular guest-director of Swiss chamber orchestra CHAARTS he has toured with artists including Mischa Maisky and Fazil Say, in Switzerland, Germany, and China, and has recorded for Sony and Berlin Classics.
-In February 2021 he went to Glasgow to direct a socially-distanced meeting of the Scottish Ensemble in Glasgow, including music of his own.
+He has also guest-directed other ensembles including Scottish Ensemble and Manchester Collective.

 Max plays in ZRI, a quintet drawing together the folk and gypsy influences in works by Brahms, Schubert, and Janacek, and which was inspired by the Red Hedgehog Tavern: a Viennese gateway to the East as well as a favourite drinking hole.
 Together they have played at festivals across the UK and in Europe and most recently appeared as featured artists and on Swiss radio at the Boswil Sommerfest.
 They also tour their own live score to Charlie Chaplin’s early classic ‘The Adventurer’.
-ZRI looks forward to releasing its 3rd album later in 2021.
+ZRI looks forward to releasing its 3rd album on First Hand Records later in 2022.

-Max is one half of Sonnen, an experimental electronic music duo with Vahakn Mattosian which has just taken part in Snape Maltings’ Festival of New in February 2021 following their residency last October.
+Max is one half of Sonnen, an experimental electronic music duo with Vahakn Mattosian which has taken part in Snape Maltings’ Festival of New and been resident artists supported by the Britten Pears Foundation.